 After the year we’ve had it’s easy to forget the seemingly unstoppable march of new fast cars remains in full swing.
 That’s despite catastrophic weather events, a global pandemic and the loss of local icons threatening, at times, to end all the fun.

-As you’ll see, casting our gaze into 2021 only brightens the horizon for incoming fodder.
+As you’ll see, 2021 is shaping up to be a busy year for performance cars.
 We've already salivated over the new BMW M3/M4 and Nissan's wonderfully retro 400Z in serious detail, but there's another group detailed below that will multiply your excitement.

 Get ready for the Mach 1, our most track-focused atmo Ford Mustang yet, or the Chevrolet Corvette – Australia’s first taste of the high-performance GM brand’s halo product.
 The Mk8 VW Golf GTI will aim to set a new hot hatch benchmark, while Hyundai’s i20 N takes the brand into new, hotly contested waters.